Agentverse

 After your service has been executed you can see the Agent Response message.

-With that, you have got a hugging face service which can be discovered and contacted with DeltaV.
+With that, you have got a hugging face function which can be discovered and contacted with DeltaV.
 Awesome!

 Was this page helpful?